package core:math/big

 internal_int_shrink :: proc(a: ^Int) -> (err: Error) {…}

+Resize backing store.
 We don't need to pass the allocator, because the storage itself stores it.

-Assumes `a` not to be `nil`, and to have already been initialized.
+Assumes a not to be nil, and to have already been initialized.

 internal_int_shrmod ¶